 Critics argue JW's are not politically neutral.
 It just looks that way because they don't vote, go to war, etc. That doesn't mean they're 'politically neutral'.
-Their political affiliation, allegiance, and loyalty is to Jehovah's world wide theocratic government (i.e. JW.ORG).
+Their political affiliation, allegiance, and loyalty is to Jehovah's world wide theocratic government (i.e. Watchtower).

 Because they dedicate their lives to God AND the organization of Jehovah's Witnesses in their baptism vows, they can't pledge allegiance to their country and it's flag.

-JW's believe God appointed JW.ORG to govern 'God's people' and all outsiders, no matter how kind and loving are part of Satan's organization.
+JW's believe God appointed the organization to govern 'God's people' and all outsiders, no matter how kind and loving are part of Satan's organization.
 That's the reason why they won't pledge allegiance to their country.
 Allegiance to the 'Governing Body of Jehovah's Witnesses' comes first.
 JW's believe all worldly governments and people who support them will be destroyed by Jehovah because non believers are quote, 'dominated by Satan'.
 [1,2.]

 Oddly enough, JW's are not allowed to engage in politics inside the organization either!
 Certainly if this is the case they must be politically neutral.
 NO. They are not.